 Nearly 3 million women have had breast augmentation in the United States.
-Breast augmentation is a procedure that is often assumed to be simple in execution but is actually quite complex.
-Although the majority of women who have had breast augmentation surgery are happy with their results, some women are unhappy with the results and may desire a different look or size than was originally sought after.
+Breast augmentation is a procedure that is often assumed to be simple in execution, but is actually quite complex.
+Although the majority of women who have had breast augmentation surgery are happy with their results, some women are unhappy with the results and may desire a different look or size than what was originally sought after.
 Revision surgery of the breast can also be done for prior reconstructive or other cosmetic breast surgery.

 Your surgeon’s approach to breast revision surgery, depends on your specific problem and the specific solution that needs to be reached.
 Some patients need an implant exchange.
 This is when your plastic surgeon will replace your current implants with new implants that may be smaller, larger, different profile, silicone or textured.

 Incisions are made in areas that minimize visible scarring.
 The standard incisions that are used are periareolar (around the areola) or inframammary (lower breast folds).
-Incisions are based on which breast revision surgery needs to be performed, what type of breast implant and what size of breast implant is being used.
+Incisions are based on which breast revision surgery needs to be performed, what type of breast implant, and what size of breast implant is being used.

 When patients are experiencing capsular contracture, a capsulectomy will be required.
 This is where your plastic surgeon will remove the entire capsule or scar tissue surrounding the implant.
 This can be combined with moving the implants to a sub muscular position and/or switching to textured implants to help prevent capsular contracture in the future.